-Members talk on an ongoing basis with a nurse by phone.
-The nurse works with the member and their health care providers to:
+Members talk on an ongoing basis with a case manager by phone.
+The case manager works with the member and their health care providers to:

-- Determine which case management program will best meet their needs. - Get access to education, services and local resources. - Coordinate services that may include a behavioral health specialist to help identify emotional or behavioral triggers that affect the ability to follow the doctor's treatment plan.
+- Determine the best case management program to fit their needs. - · Get access to education, services and local resources. - Coordinate services that may include a behavioral health specialist to help identify emotional or behavioral triggers that affect the ability to follow the doctor's treatment plan.